splunk/public-o11y-docs/admin/notif-services/jira.rst

 If the Jira project you want to create issues in requires additional field values, you receive an error when you save the integration.

-.. note:: You must be an Splunk Observability Cloud administrator to complete these tasks.
+.. note:: You must be a Splunk Observability Cloud administrator to complete these tasks.

 To create a Jira integration in Splunk Observability Cloud, follow these steps: